I-Georg/DevOps-Course-Starter/README.md

 ##Configuring Trello API
-First you need to create an account https://trello.com/signup Then you need to generate API key and token (explained here https://trello.com/app-key) Add them to .env file
+First you need to create an account https://trello.com/signup Then you need to generate API key and token (explained here https://trello.com/app-key).
+The link will display your key and you need to generate manually a token.
+Add them to .env file as variables TOKEN = {Your token} and KEY = {Your key}.
+In app.py you need to import os and you can call them as 'key': os.environ['KEY'] and 'token' : os.environ['TOKEN']